Conditional-access module

 A conditional access module (CAM) is an electronic device, usually incorporating a slot for a smart card, which equips an integrated digital television or set-top box with the appropriate hardware facility to view conditional access content that has been encrypted using a conditional access system.
 They are normally used with direct-broadcast satellite (DBS) services, although digital terrestrial pay TV suppliers also use CAMs.
 PC Card form factor is used as the Common Interface form of Conditional Access Modules for DVB broadcasts.
-Major CAM manufacturers include: Neotion, SmarDTV and SMIT.
+Major CAM manufacturers are Airmod.tech and SMIT.
+Airmod, created in 2022, regroup CAM formerly managed by Neotion and SmarDTV.